oskosk/slash-photos/README.md

 1. Download the [Slash Photos plugin as a zip file](https://github.com/oskosk/slash-photos/archive/master.zip).
-2. Visit your site's admin page for plugins
+2. Visit your site's admin page for plugins.
-3. Click Add new
+3. Click Add new.
-4. Upload the zip file
+4. Upload the zip file.

 ### Via wp-cli